 Register Name Address Bit Name Function Default Value CONFIG2 0x02 7 Unused Reserved for factory use.
 0 6 Unused Reserved for factory use.
-0 sif_sync Serial interface created sync signal.
+0 5 sif_sync Serial interface created sync signal.
 Set to '1' to cause a sync and then clear to '0' to remove it.
 0 4 sif_sync_ena When asserted this bit allows the SIF sync to be used.
-Normal FRAME signals are ignored.
+Normal FIFO_ISTR signals are ignored.
 0 3 Unused Reserved for factory use.
 0 2 Unused Reserved for factory use.
 0 1:0 output_delay(1:0) Delays the output to the DACs from 0 to 3 DAC clock cycles.
 00

-Register Name Address Bit Name Function Default Value CONFIG3 0x03 7 64cnt_ena This enables resetting the alarms after 64 good samples with the goal of removing unnecessary errors.
+Register Name Address Bit Name Function Default Value CONFIG1 0x03 7 64cnt_ena This enables resetting the alarms after 64 good samples with the goal of removing unnecessary errors.
 For instance, when checking setup/hold through the pattern checker test, there may initially be errors.
 Setting this bit removes the need for a SIF write to clear the alarm register.
 0 6 Unused Reserved for factory use.
 0 5 Unused Reserved for factory use.
-0 4:2 fifo_offset(2:0) This is the default FIFO read pointer position after the FIFO read pointer has been synced.
+0 4:2 fifo_offset(2:0) When the FIFO is reset, this is the value loaded into the FIFO read pointer.
 With this value the initial difference between write and read pointers can be controlled.
 This may be helpful in controlling the delay through the device.
 100 1 alarm_2away_ena When asserted alarms from the FIFO that represent the write and read pointers being 2 away are enabled.
 0 0 alarm_1away_ena When asserted alarms from the FIFO that represent the write and read pointers being 1 away are enabled.
 0